 The Nobles loved to entertain and always had a lot of company at the house.
 The parlor grand was the center of much entertaining and is believed to be original to the home.
 It was built circa 1898 by the Gildemeester-Kroeger Company of New York.
 Kroeger, Steinway’s piano foreman, decided to break away from his employer to create his own piano company.
 So, with the financial backing of Gildemeester, the brand was born and this piece found its way to the home.

 In the early 1980’s, Richard “Dick” & Jane Staretts purchased the home and converted it to a bed & breakfast.
 Work was done on the barn to extend the single-gable roofline and a new foundation was laid.
 This allowed for the creation of 3 levels of guestrooms in what is now called the carriage house.
 The Staretts opened “The Noble House B&B” and raised their family here until Dick’s death in 1997.
 The inn was purchased in 2000 and owned for a brief time by Steve & Sherri Matte, who added the sunny breakfast room.
-The home was purchased in 2003 by the current owners, Fredric “Rick” and Julie Whelchel, who have worked for the last eight (8) years to renovate and restore original features, including exterior stonework and the piazza stairs.
-Original blueprints remain with the house and are used for these restoration projects.
-Today the home continues to be operated as a full service inn and features four (4) suites, five (5) guestrooms and innkeepers quarters.
+The home was purchased in 2003 by Fredric “Rick” and Julie Whelchel, who renovated and restored original features, including exterior stonework and the piazza stairs.
+Original blueprints remain with the house and were used for these restoration projects.
+Today the home continues to be operated as a full service inn and features four (4) suites, four (4) guestrooms and innkeepers' quarters.

 The home was designed as a Queen Anne Victorian and deeded in 1903, but construction was well underway by late 1901as evidenced by dated signatures found on the horsehair plaster walls during the 2010 parlor restoration.
 This project also revealed details shown on the original blueprints including a vestibule, inglenook and set of pocket doors in the parlor.
 Outstanding features of the home are the sister fireplaces with ornate masonry in the parlor and dining room.
 James Carroll Mead and Joseph F. Witham built the home.
 Witham was the grocer-owner of the “Brick Store” in the center village while Mead (1858-1915) was a painter, legislator and prominent citizen of Bridgton, likely a colleague of Sen. Staples.
 It’s worth noting that Mead’s father, Lt.
 John Mead was a painter as well, famous for his Masonic hall murals here in town.